onebeyond/css-pills/docs/pills/position-fixed-defying-gravity-in-css.md

       content: "Position fixed: Defying gravity in CSS"
   - - meta
     - property: "og:description"
-      content: "Learn about Fixed positioning in CSS and how to use it."
+      content: "Learn about Fixed positioning in CSS and how to use it along with some common traps you may encounter."
 ---

 <script setup>